 determined by the Director of Revenue and Finance each year on the several

-classes of property where the total value increase STATEWIDE, exceeds four
+classes of property where the total value increase STATEWIDE, exceeds three

 percent for each class of property.

 percentages so determined by the Director of Revenue and Finance are certified to